The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 - What is it used for?
 How popular is it?
 Who is it for (developers or users)?
 - Incorporate real-world analogies when appropriate and useful. --->

-React Native is an open-source framework that lets you build mobile apps for both Android and iOS—using JavaScript.
-If you've ever dreamed of building your own app but felt overwhelmed by learning multiple mobile programming languages (like Swift for iOS or Kotlin for Android), React Native is a game-changer.
-It lets you use familiar web development skills to create fully functional mobile apps.
+React Native is an open source framework that lets you build mobile apps for both Android and iOS using JavaScript.
+If you've ever dreamed of building your own app but felt overwhelmed by learning multiple mobile programming languages like Swift for iOS or Kotlin for Android, React Native is a game changer.
+It allows you to use familiar web development skills to create fully functional mobile apps.
 In fact, React Native was created with JavaScript developers in mind.

-Since Meta released React Native in 2015, it’s grown explosively in popularity.
-By 2018, it had the second-highest number of contributors among all GitHub repositories worldwide.
+Since Meta released React Native in 2015, it has grown explosively in popularity.
+By 2018, it had the second highest number of contributors among all GitHub repositories worldwide.
 Today, it powers thousands of mobile apps, including ones you probably use every day.

-Think of React Native like a language translator: you write in one language (JavaScript/TypeScript/React), and it fluently interprets your app for both iOS and Android so your message is understood everywhere.
+Think of React Native like a language translator.
+You write in one language, such as JavaScript, TypeScript, or React, and it fluently interprets your app for both iOS and Android so your message is understood everywhere.

 ## What This Blog Will Cover